MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Automate the 10 intents that cover 70% of the requests so that live agents can handle more complicated requests.`

-**Quick reason:** Automate the 10 intents that cover 70% of the requests so that live agents can handle more complicated requests.

 <details>
 <summary>Full explanation</summary>